GET YOUR FIRST TREATMENT KIT FOR FREE get started

 There are no known side effects, negative interactions, or contraindications related to Arbutin.
 Products with Arbutin need to be stored in a cool place, as heat can reduce its efficacy.

 The best dark spot removers will contain a combination of ingredients that will soothe optional efficacy with minimal skin irritation.
 To be effective, a perfect dark spot remover would need to include in addition to Arbutin ingredients like glycolic and salicylic acid that would exfoliate the skin and help arbutin penetrate to a deeper layer of skin, where the melanin resides.
 The best dark spot removers will also include a few anti-inflammatory agents, like bisabolol, that reduce skin redness and irritation.
-An example of such a product is MDacne advanced Dark remover.
-Inspired by the gold standard Kligman’s formula, it includes Arbutin, bearberry extract, and gooseberry (a plant extract rich in Vitamin C) to reduce melanin's excessive production in the dark spots.
-It also includes glycolic acid (AHA), salicylic acid (BHA), and a retinoid to help with skin penetration, and alpha-bisabolol, a plant extract to reduce skin irritation.
+An example of such a product is MDacne Advanced Dark Remover.
+Inspired by the gold standard Kligman's formula, it includes Arbutin, bearberry extract, and gooseberry (a plant extract rich in Vitamin C) to reduce melanin's excessive production in the dark spots.
+It also includes glycolic acid (AHA), salicylic acid (BHA), a retinoid to help with skin penetration, and alpha-bisabolol, a plant extract to reduce skin irritation.

 The MDacne Advanced Dark Spot Remover uses Arbutin to fade dark spots.
 Arbutin should be used once a day in the evening after thoroughly cleansing the skin.